 Master's in Civic Leadership Admissions Checklist

-The Nelson and Sue Andrews Institute for Civic Leadership is now accepting applications for Fall 2014.
-For questions, please contact the Andrews Institute at 615-966-6155.
+The Nelson and Sue Andrews Institute for Civic Leadership is now accepting applications for Fall 2016.
+For questions, please contact Danielle Nichols at 615-966-7226.

-- Application Form.
+- Online Application Form.
 Each applicant must complete an application form.

 - Application Fee.
 Each application should be accompanied by a $50 nonrefundable application fee ($75 for international students).

 - References.
-Each applicant is required to submit two references: professional, academic and/or personal.
+Each applicant is required to submit two references.

 - Essay.
 Please write a 2-3 page double-spaced essay giving your reasons for pursuing a degree in civic leadership and any community, region or state issues of particular interest to you.
-This is an informal essay - tell us your story- what shaped you, what matters to you and what future you see for yourself and your community, region or state.
+This is an informal essay; tell us your story including what shaped you, what matters to you and what future you see for yourself and your community, region or state.